How to deal with anger

 Sometimes we express anger in ways that are confusing to the people around us.

-Imagine after a bad day at work, school or college, you become irritable and take it out on the people close to you.
+Imagine after a bad day at work, school or college, you become irritable and take it out on people close to you.
 Because you feel safe with them, it’s easier to show that anger.
 It can feel unsafe to show your anger with friends or co-workers.

-But the result is you raising your voice or slamming doors at home in response to something small.
+But the result is raising your voice or slamming doors at home in response to something small.
 People at home then think your response is unreasonable.
-The issue is that the anger you feel hasn’t been directed to where it should be.
+The issue is that the anger you feel hasn’t been directed where it should be.

 Exercises to manage our response to anger

 In Jigsaw, when we work with a young person on their responses to anger, we ask them to think about the consequences.
 Let’s say, for example, you get angry and smash your phone.
 The result: you have a broken phone and the thing making you angry probably hasn’t changed.

 Another visualisation exercise we try is thinking of anger like a thermometer with gradients going from 1 to 10.

-Imagine how you would feel at the different points: three, four, five – maybe you have a twitchy leg, or a clenched fist.
-At six, seven eight, nine – imagine how hot and strong that feels and how difficult your response gets to manage at that stage.
+Imagine how you would feel at the different points.
+At three, four, five – maybe you have a twitchy leg, or a clenched fist.
+At six, seven eight, nine – imagine how hot and strong that feels.
+Think how difficult your response gets to manage at this stage.

-It’s not wrong to be at ten out of ten anger, it’s just that we have little control over our responses when we’re at that point.
+It’s not wrong to be at ten out of ten anger.
+It’s just we have little control over our responses when we’re at that point.
 The aim is to catch the anger rising and keep it at four or five to stay calm.

 Ways to deal with anger